 When accepting and processing online payments, there are some unique challenges you can come to expect.
 Fortunately, there are plenty of tools already in place to help you tackle them.
 One of these challenges includes card-not-present (CNP) fraud, which can be a problem for merchants, card issuers and acquirers.
-According to a UK Finance report, CNP fraud is the most common form of card fraud, with both 2018 and 2019 seeing over 2 million cases in the UK alone.

-This type of fraud can be difficult to prevent, as your customer is not required to physically present the card to you during the transaction.
+Remote card purchase or card-not-present (CNP) fraud can be difficult to prevent, as your customer is not required to physically present the card to you during the transaction.
 For this reason, many criminals see this an attractive opportunity for payment fraud.
 Fortunately, there are effective fraud prevention tools, such as CVV and AVS, which are designed to verify that the card is physically with your customer during the time of the transaction.

 So, what is CVV, what is AVS and why they do matter?
 In this article, we will explain what these verification methods are and the important roles they play in helping to protect your business.